Chile in the OTI Festival 1981: At the OTI Festival

 On 5 December 1981, the OTI Festival was held at the National Auditorium in Mexico City, Mexico, hosted by Televisa, and broadcast live throughout Ibero-America.
 Florcita Motuda performed "Si hoy tenemos que cantar a tanta gente, pensémoslo" in last position of the 21 competing entries.
-At the end of the voting, the song placed 5th, with 18 points tying with the song form Colombia.
+At the end of the voting, the song placed 5th, with 18 points, tying with the song from Colombia.

+The festival was broadcast on TVN's Canal 7, UTV's Canal 11, and UCTV's Canal 13 on delay at 21:30 CLST (00:30+1 UTC) with Juan Guillermo Vivado presenting the local opt-out.

+Voting

+Each participating broadcaster, or group of broadcasters that jointly participated representing a country, assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.

+José Alfredo Fuentes, Scottie Scott, Alicia Puccio, Homero Zamorano, and Patricio Pérez were the five members of the Chilean jury, with the latter acting as the president of the jury.
+However, due a communication failure with the studios in Chile during the voting, the Chilean stand-in delegate present at the festival venue, Ricardo Miranda, voted instead.